 Often, an otherwise good story fails because it lacks a conclusive and satisfactory ending.

-Sadly, it is a weakness that frequently shows up in competition entries.
-The writers may have obeyed all the rules, as to length and theme etc, and then the story fizzles out at the end.
-Sometimes a story is left with a question for the reader, as if it is the reader’s job to provide the ending.
-It’s not.
-It’s the writer’s job to bring a fully-rounded story to the conclusion that every reader wants to see.
-This is not to say that it has to be predictable, but an ending that is wishy-washy or clearly contrived won’t stand a chance of being published.
+Sadly, this frequently shows up in competition entries we receive.
+Writers follow all the rules on length, theme etc., but their story fizzles at the end.
+Sometimes a story is left with a question for the reader as if it is the reader's job to provide the ending, which is clearly not.
+It's the writer's job to bring a fully-rounded story to the conclusion that every reader wants to see.
+Of course, we don't want a predictable ending, but a wishy-washy or contrived ending won't stand a chance of being published.

 Take the time to ask yourself if the ending to your story lives up to its beginning.
 If you began with a few paragraphs of great conflict between a couple, then the ending will resolve that conflict to the satisfaction of both the characters and the readers.
 If your characters are as appealing to the readers as they should be, then they will have expectations of how they want to see their story resolved.
 Get to know them by writing a profile of their faults, virtues and hang-ups, their hopes and dreams.
 It’s never time wasted, and a profile can be as brief or as long as you like.
 What it does is to give you a guideline to your character’s personality while you are writing their story.